Unreal Engine commercial game deployment guidelines

 Unreal Engine editor

-Confirm your product doesn’t contain the Unreal Engine editor or tools—or an editor or tools based on the Unreal Engine editor or tools—if shipped to the general public (rather than just other engine licensees).
+Make sure your product doesn’t contain the Unreal Engine editor or tools — or an editor or tools based on the Unreal Engine editor or tools — if shipped to the general public (rather than just other engine licensees).